 Poison Ivy Poison Oak Poison Sumac

-- Work or play in wooded areas during the spring, summer, and fall
+- Working or playing in wooded areas during the spring, summer, and fall

-- Touch pets or animals that have come in contact with these plants
+- Touching pets or animals that have come in contact with these plants

-- Handle clothes or objects that have come in contact with these plants
+- Handling clothes or objects that have come in contact with these plants

-- Are exposed to the smoke of these plants if they are burned
+- Being around the smoke of these plants if they are burned

 - Swelling of the face or throat

 - Swelling or rash that covers more than one–third of your body